-Application date of standard: 1 January 2023 Application date for the Group: 1 July 2023
+Application date of standard: 1 January 2023 Application date for the Group: 1 July 2023 ii.
+New standards, interpretation and amendments adopted by the Group

 Impact on the Consolidated Financial Statements: The Group does not anticipate any impact on its consolidated financial statements.